glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## k determine the strategic asset allocation that is most appropriate for an individual investor’s specific investment objectives and constraints;

+Eliminate portfolios that:
+- Violate constraints such as:
+  - Excess cash equivalents (cash drag).
+  - Insufficient cash equivalents to meet appropriate liquidity needs.
+  - Hold or fail to hold assets specified in the constraints.
+For example, retain at least 10% in tech stocks.
+- Violate the specified risk objective, such as max shortfall risk or standard deviation.
+- Generate insufficient return.
+- Have inappropriate asset classes or weightings
+  - The taught rule of thumb is 60/40 for the average investor.
+  - Ignoring home ownership.
+The home is not per se a portfolio asset but it should not be ignored.
+- Fail to address a concentration issue
+- At this point, a return to risk ranking, such as Sharpe ratio, could be appropriate if needed for the final selection.

 ## l compare Monte Carlo and traditional deterministic approaches to retirement planning and explain the advantages of a Monte Carlo approach.

+Deterministic planning techniques use single values for economic and financial variables.
+For instance, expected rates of return, inflation, and interest rates are assigned single point estimates and then used in a modeling framework to estimate assets available for the retirement period.
+Although useful in formulating expected investment outcome at the retirement stage of life, the deterministic estimation process generatesonly a single number.
+Investors do not have the capability of evaluating probabilities of that expected value occurring.

+Monte Carlo techniques take into account distributions and associated probabilities for input variables and generate a probabilistic forecast of retirement period values.
+- Instead of seeing one single outcome, the investor can see a range of possibilities for the future.
+- Probabilistic forecasts give both the client and manager a better indication of the risk/return tradeoff in investment decisions.
+- Monte Carlo simulations explicitly show the tradeoffs of short-term risks and the risks of not meeting goals.
+- Monte Carlo is better able to incorporate tax nuances.
+- Monte Carlo can better model the complications associated with future returns by more effectively incorporating the compounding effect of reinvestment.

 # READING 11.
 TAXES AND PRIVATE WEALTH MANAGEMENT IN A GLOBAL CONTEXT